 If you wish to undertake certain types of work on a watercourse then you need permission from the appropriate authority.
 This depends on whether the watercourse is classed as a Main River or an Ordinary Watercourse.
 If the watercourse is classed as Main River you need to apply for consent from the Environment Agency.
-A map showing main rivers is available from the Environment Agency’s what’s in your backyard service.
-Contact details for the appropriate office dealing with your area can be found on the Environment Agency’s Website.
+A map showing main rivers is available on Devon County Council’s Environment Viewer.

 An Ordinary Watercourse is defined as a watercourse that is not a Main River, and includes streams, drains and ditches, and passages through which water flows.
 Works affecting an Ordinary Watercourse may require consent from Devon County Council or Braunton Marsh Internal Drainage Board.

 Regulation is required in order to minimise the risk of flooding and to ensure that there is no increased flood risk on a particular site, avoiding any adverse effects on people and the environment.
 The process consists of issuing consents for acceptable work and undertaking enforcement action when appropriate to deal with unacceptable activities.

 An explanation of our Culvert Policy is available regarding the consent process and design guidance.
 We will promote this policy to planners and developers, and use it to inform our response to applications to culvert watercourses.

 We encourage you to contact us in advance of applying for consent so that we can discuss your requirements, provide advice and ensure that your application is valid and completed correctly.

 Only certain types of works, under the Land Drainage Act, require consent such as constructing or altering a mill, dam, weir, and any culvert which is likely to affect the water flow.
 Both permanent and temporary works affecting the flow of a watercourse may require consent.